-Steve taught US History, Latin American history, English and language arts, and art in Iowa prior to going back to graduate school.
+Steve taught US History, Latin American history, English and language arts, and art in Iowa before going back to graduate school.
 He then served as a school librarian for three years before spending five years as a building administrator and nineteen as a district level administrator including thirteen as a superintendent.

 Steve first started consulting when one of his English teachers sat next to a Catholic School principal at a conference and expressed concerns about needing better technology direction for her school.
-“Call Steve, he can help” was her suggestion and since Steve had been told to always help out nuns, a consulting career began.
+“Call Steve, he can help” was her suggestion, and since Steve had been told always to help out nuns, a consulting career began.
 Steve‘s first articles were written for a fledgling magazine called Technology Connection more than 20 years ago which is now LibraryMediaConnection.
 He has taught graduate courses at several Chicago area universities in educational administration, instructional technology, and library science.

 Steve has written nearly 200 articles, 11 books, and four educational software titles on a variety of educational, library science, and historical topics.
 He has presented throughout the United States as well as abroad.
 Throughout his work with educational technology, he has remained an active historian, often focusing his examples in the social sciences and conducting historical research with primary sources on both sides of the Atlantic.
 He was named one of the Top Ten Tech Savvy Superintendents by eSchool News in 2009, a Fellow of the Company of Military Historians in 2012, and the Van Miller Distinguished Practitioner Scholar for 2013 by the University of Illinois’s College of Education and IASA.
 Steve was honored to be invited to the White House in November 2014 for the Connected Superintendents Summit.
 He was honored with the Company of Military Historian’s Distinguished Service Award in 2021.